> Tempering

 Why not D: GRANTS_TO_USERS shows the authorization side (which roles are granted to whom).
 The question is about authentication.
 Re-read Day 18 if the difference is fuzzy.

-Today you learned: Four authentication methods to recognize on the exam — MFA (password + second factor, now mandatory for most human users), SSO/SAML 2.0 (federated via an external IdP, default doesn’t trigger Snowflake MFA), OAuth (Snowflake OAuth or External OAuth, used by third-party tools and BI clients for token-based delegated access), and Key-Pair (RSA, the standard for service accounts; no password required — the most-tested trap).
+Today you learned: Four authentication methods to recognize on the exam.
+MFA (password plus a second factor, now mandatory for most human users).
+SSO/SAML 2.0 (federated via an external IdP, with default behavior that does not trigger Snowflake MFA).
+OAuth (Snowflake OAuth or External OAuth, used by third-party tools and BI clients for token-based delegated access).
+Key-Pair (RSA, the standard for service accounts; no password required, which is the most common trap on this topic).
 The new TYPE attribute on users (PERSON, SERVICE, LEGACY_SERVICE) is the control point for the single-factor password deprecation, with final enforcement August–October 2026.
 Authentication policies (CREATE AUTHENTICATION POLICY … AUTHENTICATION_METHODS, MFA_ENROLLMENT, MFA_POLICY) let admins enforce auth requirements at the account or user level.
 Account identifiers come in two forms: orgname-accountname (recommended, stable across migrations) and account_locator.region.cloud (legacy, changes if you migrate).
 Audit logins via SNOWFLAKE.ACCOUNT_USAGE.LOGIN_HISTORY, where FIRST_AUTHENTICATION_FACTOR and SECOND_AUTHENTICATION_FACTOR reveal exactly how each session was authenticated.

 Key takeaway: Authentication on Snowflake is mid-transformation.
-The scenario-to-method mapping has been stable for years (service = key-pair, IdP-user = SAML, BI tool = OAuth, interactive password = MFA), but the backdrop has shifted from “MFA is optional” to “MFA is mandatory and passwords are going away.”
-The user TYPE attribute and the authentication-policy object are both recent C03 additions and both show up in the question pool.
+The scenario-to-method mapping has been stable for years: service = key-pair, IdP-user = SAML, BI tool = OAuth, interactive password = MFA.
+The backdrop has shifted from “MFA is optional” to “MFA is mandatory and passwords are going away.”
+The user TYPE attribute and the authentication-policy object are both recent C03 additions, and both appear in the question pool.

-Tomorrow (Day 21) — Week 3 Recap + Mixed Quiz (10 Qs).
-Sub-objective 1.6 (Snowpark + Cortex + Snowflake ML) and sub-objective 2.1 (RBAC/DAC + roles + auth) get consolidated into a single mixed quiz that mirrors the real exam’s pacing: shorter stems, fact-recall heavy, 2–3 scenario questions, 2–3 multi-selects.
-Then Week 4 opens Domain 2 in earnest — network policies, masking and row access policies, governance, encryption, and cost monitoring.
+Tomorrow (Day 21): Week 3 Recap + Mixed Quiz (10 Qs).
+Sub-objective 1.6 (Snowpark + Cortex + Snowflake ML) and sub-objective 2.1 (RBAC/DAC + roles + auth) get consolidated into a single mixed quiz.
+It mirrors the real exam’s pacing: shorter stems, fact-recall heavy, with 2–3 scenario questions and 2–3 multi-selects.
+Then Week 4 opens Domain 2 in earnest: network policies, masking and row access policies, governance, encryption, and cost monitoring.